devrolet/greenwoodhosting/README.md

 # greenwoodhosting
-Website for a web hosting company using HTML5, CSS, JS/jQuery, and Bootstrap
+Website for a web hosting company using HTML5, CSS, JS/jQuery, and Bootstrap.
+Oh and a little bit of PHP.